CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

    print("Streaming to delta sink...")
     ```

     This code writes the streaming device data in delta format to a folder named **iotdevicedata**.
-Because the path for the folder location in the **Tables** folder, a table will automatically be created for it.
+Because the folder is created under the **Tables** location, a table will automatically be created for it.

     The output will look similar to this: